kevinbeatson/kevinbeatson.github.io/_posts/2018-12-28-Whiteboards.md

 ![Transfers.JPG]({{site.baseurl}}/img/Transfers.JPG)

-This screen gives an overview of the whole hospital or specialty, showing a patient current location along with their inteded location.
+This screen gives an overview of the whole hospital or specialty, showing patients current location along with their intended location.
 It includes patients in the Emergency Department and patients who are being admitted directly from their GP.
 The board indicates when the patient is ready for transfer and how long they have been waiting.
+It also highlights available beds though the hospital.

 ### Departures